cylc/cylc-doc/src/user-guide/writing-suites.rst

 :cylc:conf:`flow.cylc`
    The file which configures the workflow.
 ``bin/`` (optional)
-   A directiory where you can put scripts and executables for use in the workflow.
+   A directory where you can put scripts and executables for use in the workflow.
 It is automatically added to ``$PATH`` in the job execution environment.